Promoting and improving diversity and inclusion in the workplace is a crucial initiative that many companies are now taking.

 Imagine being part of a working environment where almost everyone regularly speaks a language not native to you?

 Global companies know to offer translation services so that everyone can understand what’s being said and also feel included.
-(If the CEO speaks multiple languages, she might opt to leverage that in her speech as well.)
 But just as important in small companies is simply to make sure everyday employees feel secure and comfortable communicating in whatever language they find most suitable for them, especially in common areas or during company-sponsored or sanctioned events.

 As a long-term approach, having a multilingual workforce may call for educational opportunities for workers to learn other languages.
 This might sound prohibitively expensive but think of it as an investment that yields returns in due time.